 Excludes United Kingdom, Northern Ireland, Iceland, Turkey, Israel: A chime sounds when you exceed the determined speed limit and the speed limit sign flashes.
+For every occurrence, the speeding chime goes away

-NOTE: For every occurrence, the speeding chime goes away after few seconds, or when Model 3 slows down below the specified limit using the brake pedal.
+- · after a few seconds. - when Model 3 slows down below the specified limit using the brake pedal.

-Pressing the speed limit sign on the touchscreen mutes the speeding chime and display for the rest of the drive.
+To mute the speeding chime and display for the rest of the drive, short press the speed limit sign on the touchscreen.
 The speeding warnings automatically re-enable at the start of every drive cycle (every time the vehicle is in Park and you walk away).